What is a safety valve and what is the purpose of a safety valve?

 Conventional safety valve

-In this type of valve, it has a spring housing which is vented to the discharge side of the valve.
+This type of valve, it has a spring housing that is vented to the discharge side of the valve.
 The operational characteristic of the valve is affected by the changes in the backpressure of the valve.
-This is the simplest type of safety valves and they are used in the backpressure and are very small.
+This is the simplest type of safety valve and they are used in the backpressure and are very small.